 2. You must read and understand the documents “Warnings to Visitors to Muir Valley” and the “Kentucky Recreational Use Statute”.
 Your presence in Muir Valley signifies that you agree that Muir Valley has adequately warned you of hazards that may exist in Muir Valley and that you consider Muir to be in full compliance with the provisions of this statute.

 3. You must notify the Muir Valley organization as soon as reasonably possible of any dangerous condition or hazard in the Valley of which you become aware, that is not called out in the Warnings document.
 At your earliest convenience, please report the issue to one of the Muir Valley staff at the parking lot.
-If no staff member is available, please email the Chair or Vice Chair of the Muir Valley organization: firstname.lastname@example.org or email@example.com.
+If no staff member is available, please email the Property Manager or Chair or of the Muir Valley organization: email@example.com or firstname.lastname@example.org.

 4. To rock climb in Muir Valley, you must first submit and have accepted the Muir Valley Waiver.
 You must either fill out and submit this form on line here on this website or do so on a temporary paper waiver, good for three days, available at the kiosk at the main Muir Valley Parking Lot.